Oil up on tight supply, Brent crude nears $80 a barrel - Up News Info

 Global demand is seen rising to 100 million barrels per day (bpd) by end-2021 or in the first quarter of 2022, Hess Corp President Greg Hill said.
 The world consumed 99.7 million bpd of oil in 2019, according to the IEA, before the COVID-19 pandemic hammered economic activities and fuel demand.

 In India, oil imports hit a three-month peak in August, rebounding from nearly one-year lows touched in July, as refiners in the second-biggest importer of crude stocked up in anticipation of higher demand.
-(Reporting by Stephanie Kelly; additional reporting by Noah Browning and Aaron Sheldrick; Editing by Louise Heavens and David Evans)
+(Reporting by Stephanie Kelly; additional reporting by Noah Browning and Aaron Sheldrick; Editing by Louise Heavens, David Evans and David Gregorio)

 Advertisement